mxc-commons/znd-servicemanager/README.md

     ```json
     "require": {
-        "mxc-commons/mxc-servicemanager": "^0.2"
+        "mxc-commons/mxc-servicemanager": "^0.4"
     }
     ```

-2. Configure PSR-4 compliant autoloading of the namespace MxcCommons\ServiceManager.
+2. Configure PSR-4 compliant autoloading of the namespace Zend\ServiceManager.
 If you use the recommended way of composer based autoloading, add this configuration to your composer.json

     ```json
     "autoload": {